our-projects-github/Safe-Deep-Learning-Based-Global-Path-Planning-Using-a-Fast-Collision-Free-Path-Generator/README.md

 ### ⚙ Usage Steps
 1. clone the repository in your google drive.
-2. use the main or main_test a sample notebooks.
+2. use the "main" or "main_test a sample" notebooks.
 3. In the second cell of the notebooks, you can change the root directory for accessing AI2THOR_py folder.

 ---